|

 Your

-Ghetto of dead is fighting - you turn your face away -
+stubborn silence now at last is broken -Ghetto of dead is fighting - you turn your face away -

 You see the bloody glow, but you draw back your arm,